Brownfield developments

-The term 'brownfield land' refers to land that has been used in the past for industrial purposes.
-Developing brownfield sites is one of the key mechanisms for remediating land impacted by its industrial past.
+The term ‘brownfield land’ refers to land that has been used in the past for industrial purposes.
+In policy terms, brownfield land is defined in the National Planning Policy Framework as land that is or has been occupied by a permanent structure.
+Developing brownfield sites is one of the key mechanisms for remediating land affected by its industrial past.

-After introducing the topic, this section examines the current political climate and the main brownfield development drivers in place following the abandonment of national targets.
+After introducing the topic, this section examines the current political climate and the main brownfield development incentives in place following the abandonment of national targets.

-Topics of land remediation relief and the 'build now, pay later' scheme are then explored in a series of helpful FAQs, before the stages in a contaminated land assessment are outlined, and the key points summarised in a conclusion.
+Land remediation relief topics are then explored in a series of helpful FAQs, and the key points summarised in a conclusion.

 This section is maintained by Jamie Mills, Director of environmental consultancy Wedg.